 Booking through Amex Travel

 You can also transfer your Amex Travel points to one of Amex’s 17 airlines partners.
 Sometimes, you’ll get better deals if you transfer your points.
 Other times, you’ll get a better deal if you book through Amex’s travel portal.
 Also, be aware that there are different point transfer ratios and estimated transfer times for each airline.

 Before you decide if you want to transfer your points or use your points through Amex’s website, experiment a bit.
 See how many points both options would cost you, and don’t forget to take your rebate into consideration.
 Doing this will help you choose the best option for each of your flights.

 The Benefits of Using Amex Travel

 Amex Travel offers useful deals for both frequent and non-frequent travelers.
-They offer especially lucrative deals if you have an Amex Business Platinum Card.
+They offer especially lucrative deals if you have The Platinum Card® from American Express.
 Amex Travel offers a wide variety of deals for travelers, making their cards a good option for most travelers.